digiholic/osrs-archipelago/README.md

 on the [Archipelago Website](https://archipelago.gg/).

 To Generate a game, open the Archipelago directory (default location `C:\ProgramData\Archipelago`) and create a directory named
 `worlds` if it does not already exist.
-Download the [OSRS APWorld file](https://github.com/digiholic/Archipelago/releases/tag/beta-0.2.0) from the beta branch of Archipelago, and place it in the `worlds` directory.
+Download the most recent [OSRS APWorld file](https://github.com/digiholic/Archipelago/releases) from the beta branch of Archipelago, and place it in the `worlds` directory.
 This will allow you to generate randomized games including OSRS.

 To generate a Randomized game, gather the Settings YAMLs from the players who will be participating (see "Creating a Settings YAML" below)